brainrake/glossary/rip.md

 - an unhandled error and the resulting program crash with a long and unintelligible error message is exceptionally bad user experience

 **What to use instead:**
-- Algebraic data types, specifically [`Option`](https://en.wikipedia.org/wiki/Option_type) to indicate possible failure with no additional information, or `Result` (aka `Error`, `Either`) to describe different ways an operation can fail or provide more information about the failure.
+- Algebraic data types, specifically [`Option`](https://en.wikipedia.org/wiki/Option_type) to indicate possible failure (with no additional information), or `Result` (aka `Error`, `Either`) to describe different ways an operation can fail or provide more information about the failure.
-- safe, contained non-local returns can be described by sequencing operations on `Option` types, or using an Error Monad or Exception Effect
+- safe, contained non-local returns can be described by sequencing (nested) operations on `Option` types, or using an Error Monad or Exception Effect

 ### Dynamic Types